laurakond/Once-Upon-a-Time/README.md

 7. Click on "Github" icon under "Deployment method", and connect Heroku to your Github account.
 8. Once the accounts are connected you can choose between automatic or manual deployment:

-    a.
-Automatic deplyoment will automatically update your app once you use "git push" command in  your IDE.
+    1) Automatic deplyoment will automatically update your app once you use "git push" command in  your IDE.

-    b.
-Manual deployment will require you to manually "push" the changes you made in the IDE to the Heroku system.
+    2) Manual deployment will require you to manually "push" the changes you made in the IDE to the Heroku system.

 [Return to Table of Contents](#table-of-contents)